Chapter Thirty-Two Attraction

-He walks off the beach alone with a surfboard under his arm in a full black wet suit; a baseball cap pulled low over his eyes covering his short wet dark blonde hair.
+He walks off the beach alone with a surfboard under his arm in a full black wet suit.
+A baseball cap pulled low over his eyes covering his short wet dark blond hair.
 A few thin curls that remain loose, bleached by the sun and sea.
-His mirrored surf shades strapped around his head reflect the empty Sunday morning boardwalk where few people dawdle, run, bike or—like him—exit the dawn tides after riding the waves colloquially known as dawn patrol.
+His mirrored surf shades strapped around his head reflect the empty Sunday morning boardwalk where few people dawdle, run, bike or—like him—exit the dawn tides after riding the waves, colloquially known as dawn patrol.

 It’s him and all things him.

 Have you ever had a messy inconvenient attraction?
 One that caused so much cognitive dissonance that it messed with your core gravity and sent you hovering into the ether?
 One that went against everything you long believed?
 Set your nerves on edge, tingling and torn between two solutions you could not resolve easily, if at all?

 My attractions in the past awkward and bordered on the unsuitable at times given that I was already in a relationship—a long-standing monogamous one.
 I dismissed them as crushes.
 When they didn’t go away, I broached the subject with Ali who didn’t know how to react at the time.
 We were both young and fucked up from our families—me more so than she—codependent on one another.
 All we ever had was each other and that apparently wasn’t enough to fill the giant hole left by my cursed family.

 Ali and I fought.
 Badly and as that old Ross and Rachel saying go, we went on a break.
 Over the years there have been many breaks and crushes.

 We walk together in an easy silence for a few.
 The sound of the ocean and gulls and everything unsaid connecting us like a hyphen.
 I decide to breach that bridge and dance first.

 “Ali cares about you.
 A lot,” I say barely audible above the waves and wind.
 “And she doesn’t trust easily.”
 I meet his eyes directly.